3890plkh/ecg_project_iexplore/README.md

 For mlpnn_test0.py, after the script name, you are able to specify the command line arguments:
 ```
-percentage mode model_type
+percentage model_type
 ```
-percentage specifies the % of data to be used for training the model, type in "FT" for the mode argument and model_type specifies which model is to be used.
+percentage specifies the % of data to be used for training the model.
 You can see all of the possible options for the ML models in the code.
-Default parameters are 80 FT MLP.
+Default parameters are 80 MLP.

 For test_all_models.py, after the script name, you are able to specify the command line arguments :
 ```
-percentage mode iterations
+percentage iterations
 ```
-percentage specifies the % of data to be used for training the model, type in "FT" for the mode argument and iterations specifies which how many random datasets are generated.
-Default parameters are 80 FT 1.
+percentage specifies the % of data to be used for training the model, iterations specifies which how many random datasets are generated.
+Default parameters are 80 1.

 ## Notice
 Contains information from MIT-BIH Arrhythmia Database (https://physionet.org/content/mitdb/1.0.0/) which is made available under the ODC Attribution License (https://physionet.org/content/mitdb/view-license/1.0.0/).